wix/wix-ui/docs/contribution-guide.md

 All component APIs must be strongly typed, with `any` not accepted. it might be harder to write, but its much easier to use.

+### Component Drivers
+**component.driver.ts**

+Note that in the root there is a drivers folder containing index files according to your testing platform.
+It is an index file each component's driver export.
+If you are trying to import a components driver outside of wix-ui-core, please use it.

 ### Component Style API

 **Component.st.css**